 Pediatric Emergency Medicine

 Boston Children's Hospital: The PGY3 residents are responsible for all facets of the patient’s clinical management while rotating in the Emergency Department at Children’s Hospital Boston.
 They have the opportunity to direct pediatric medical and trauma resuscitations and perform advanced procedures.

 Pediatric Intensive Care Unit (PICU)

-Tufts Medical Center: The PGY3 residents spend four weeks as members of the pediatric intensive care team at Tufts Medical Center.
-Tufts Medical Center is a level 1 pediatric trauma center with a 15 bed ICU.
-This team is composed of PGY2 and PGY3 residents in both Emergency Medicine and Pediatrics and team members are responsible for all facets of clinical management.
-As the primary physician for his/her patients, the EM resident is responsible for ordering all therapies and diagnostic studies in addition to performing all indicated procedures.
-PGY3 residents also participate in critical care transport of pediatric patients from outlying hospitals to the intensive care unit at Tufts Medical Center.
+Boston Children's Hospital: The PGY3 residents spend four weeks as members of the pediatric intensive care team at Boston Children's Hospital.
+This team is composed of both Emergency Medicine and Pediatrics and team members are responsible for all facets of clinical management.
+As the primary physician for his/her patients, the EM resident is responsible for ordering all therapies and diagnostic studies.
+The educational curriculum includes mock codes, simulation, and daily didactic sessions.

 Intensive Care Unit (ICU)

 Brockton Hospital: Residents rotate in the Brockton medical/surgical ICU during their EM3 year, a 253-bed community hospital south of Boston serving a diverse patient population that provides residents the opportunity to care for high acuity patients in a busy ICU setting.
 As the only resident in the ICU overnight, they have first attempt at any and all procedures as well as experience considerable independence in patient care.
 The residency provides residents with a Zip car to use for this rotation that is fully paid for by the program.